AMNESTY INTERNATIONAL

 guidelines to all governments opposing return to Eritrea of rejected

-Eritrean asylum seekers on the grounds of the record of serious human
+Eritrean asylum seekers on the grounds of the record of serious

 rights violations in Eritrea.
 These guidelines are still in force.